cyralinc/terraform-aws-sidecar-ec2/docs/upgrade-notes.md

 # Upgrade Notes

-## Upgrading from module 1.x.y to 2.x.y
+## Upgrading from module 1.x.y to 2.2.0 or later

 ### New variables